ngageoint/geopackage-java/script/sqlite-exec/README.md

 Commands:

+	info              - GeoPackage information
 	help              - print this help information
-	tables [name]     - list database tables (all or LIKE table name) indexes [name]    - list database indexes (all or LIKE index name) views [name]      - list database views (all or LIKE view name) triggers [name]   - list database triggers (all or LIKE trigger name) rows n            - set the max rows per query to n history           - list successfully executed sql commands !!                - re-execute the previous successful sql command !n                - re-execute a sql statement by history id n
+	tables [name]     - list database tables (all or LIKE table name) indexes [name]    - list database indexes (all or LIKE index name) views [name]      - list database views (all or LIKE view name) triggers [name]   - list database triggers (all or LIKE trigger name) rows [n]          - display or set the max rows per query width [n]         - display or set the max width (in characters) per column lines [n]         - display or set the max lines per row history           - list successfully executed sql commands !!                - re-execute the previous successful sql command !n                - re-execute a sql statement by history id n